 Password Protecting through the Preview App

-The Preview app is incredibly versatile and often underestimated.
-One of the things it can do for you is encrypt files.
-In this example I'll use an image of my cats, but it's more likely your image will contain some kind of sensitive information.
+The Preview app is versatile and often underestimated.
+One of the things it can do for you is encrypt files, allowing you to protect them with a password.

-To password protect a file using Preview, click here and follow these steps:
+To password protect a file using Preview, follow these steps:

 - You’ll see an option to enable encryption and set a password.

-- Once a password is set and the file is saved, when you open the pdf it will prompt for a password.
+- Once a password is set and the file is saved, when you open the PDF file it will prompt for a password.

 The above steps will work for any image or document that Preview can open.

 Password Protecting an Existing PDF through the Print Dialog